-At the Frederick Center for Dentistry, Dr. Sahil Goyal and his colleagues Dr. Anshu Goyal and Dr. Politimi Mantzouranis restore teeth by utilizing dental crowns in Frederick, MD.
-Our team has many years of experience placing crowns to improve the health and appearance of their patient’s smiles.
+At the Frederick Center for Dentistry, Dr. Sahil Goyal and Dr. Anshu Goyal restore teeth using dental crowns.
+Our team has many years of experience placing crowns to improve the health and appearance of our patient’s smiles.
 Our custom crowns will look, feel and function just like a natural tooth.
-Our office is equipped with a unique technology called CEREC which allows us to offer same day dental crowns.
+Our dental office in Frederick, MD, can also provide CEREC same-day dental crowns.

 What is a Dental Crown?